GabrielaBezerra/BuscaWeb/README.md

 ## 📚 Many pages make a thick book.
 ### A short explanation before we begin.

-This algorithm consists of (loosely) the following steps:
+This algorithm consists of the following steps: (simplified step-by-step description)

 0. Define 3 main inputs: origin url, destiny url and the search limit amount.
 1. Initialize the seen urls list, the processing stack and the search counter.